kiganyamburu/project-task/README.md

 - **API Routes**: Built-in authentication and recommendation endpoints
 - **Database**: Database abstraction layer ready for integration
 - **Fast Development**: Turbopack for lightning-fast hot reloads
+- **Hydration Safety**: Built-in protection against browser extension conflicts

+### Common Issues

+**Hydration Mismatch Error**: If you encounter hydration warnings due to browser extensions (like Grammarly), the layout includes `suppressHydrationWarning` to handle these safely.
+For custom components that need client-side only rendering, use the `NoSSR` component or `useIsClient` hook provided in the project.

 ## 🚀 Deployment